Night Driving and Road Safety

 - Approach slowly, look both ways and proceed with caution - do not assume safety!

-- Drive to the side of the road on multi-lane roadways to avoid drunk drivers – but this will require alertness to pedestrian activity as well!
+- Drive close to the side of the road on multi-lane roadways to avoid drunk drivers – but this will require alertness to pedestrian activity as well!

 - Do not use cruise control when driving at night – keep both hands on the steering wheel and all your focus on steering the vehicle safely!